 Patagonia Black Hole Duffel Bag

 The Patagonia Black Hole bag is a staple for adventure travel and one of the best safari bags.
-The bag can pack down small when empty so it’s great to stick in your bag.
-It was also plenty easy to stuff and organize, thanks to the large U-shaped zipper and two mesh pockets on the top flap.
-It’s also super lightweight an important aspect when you have strict weight allowances on bush planes.
+The bag can pack small when empty and easily fits in a suitcase.
+It was also easy to stuff and organize, thanks to the large U-shaped zipper and two mesh pockets on the top flap.
+It’s also super lightweight, an essential aspect of strict weight allowances on bush planes.

 Shop For Patagonia Black Hole Duffel Bag